rlivings39/learning-ai/python-lessons/README.md

 Protocols are baked into the interpreter at a low level (byte code).
 Inspect a function's code with `import dis; dis.dis(f)` to see things like `BINARY_ADD`

-Knowledge of protocols allows creation of new objects that behave like builtins such as `fractions.Fraction` and decimals
+Knowledge of protocols allows creation of new objects that behave like builtins such as `fractions.Fraction` and decimals.

+The course says that making new primitive types is one of the most complicated Python programming tasks.
+Look at working examples to get inspiration.

 ## File I/O